-Puerto Rock Steady (PRS) is an annual, boutique music and dance festival held in Isabela, Puerto Rico.
-Founded and presented by Hip-Hop pioneer, Richard “Crazy Legs” Colón of the legendary Rock Steady Crew, the 3-day event brings together dance, music, art, wellness and culture, all amid a picturesque, tropical-island setting.
+Puerto Rock Steady Music Festival (PRS) is an annual multi-genre music, dance and arts festival in Puerto Rico.
+Presented by Hip Hop pioneer, Richard “Crazy Legs” Colón of the legendary breakdance group, Rock Steady Crew, this unique 3-day vacation experience brings together the best of music, dance and culture for a meaningful purpose.

 ABOUT RICHARD “CRAZY LEGS” COLÓN

-Colón is a distinguished member of the Cornell University Hip Hop Collection Advisory Board, was voted one of the 15 most influential Latinos in Hip Hop history, has been honored with countless awards, receives regular press coverage and is featured in the Smithsonian’s National Museum of American History and National Museum of African American History and Culture.
-He is the 2016 recipient of Comité Noviembre’s prestigious Puerto Rican Heritage Month Award and will be honored in New York City at the organization’s 30th Anniversary Gala.
+He is a distinguished member of the Cornell University Hip Hop Collection Advisory Board and is featured in the Smithsonian’s National Museum of American History and National Museum of African American History and Culture.